ooz/blog/2017/mx518-ubuntu.md

 As you can see in the picture the mouse sports extra buttons that are handy when assigned properly in games.
 This works just fine under Windows with the tools Logitech provides.
-Before Ubuntu switched to `systemd` there was a tool named [`btnx`](https://launchpad.net/btnx) that enabled you to assign keyboard keys to mouse buttons.
+Before Ubuntu switched to `systemd` there was a tool named [`btnx`](https://launchpad.net/btnx) that enabled me to assign keyboard keys to mouse buttons.

 It just worked!